cassioneri/Map/README.md

 The file <tt>map.h</tt> implements a container similar to <tt>std::map</tt>.

-The main difference is that <tt>std::map</tt> (very likely) implements a red-black trees which guarantees logarithmic complexity for search, insertion and deletion.
+The main difference is that <tt>std::map</tt> (very likely) implements a red-black tree which guarantees logarithmic complexity for search, insertion and deletion.

-The one implemented here uses a much simpler data structure, namely, a treap which has expected logarithmic complexity for search, insertion and deletion but in the worst case the complexity is linear.
+The one implemented here implements a treap which has expected logarithmic complexity for search, insertion and deletion but in the worst case the complexity is linear.

 In addition, this implementation uses operators <tt>&lt;</tt> and <tt>==</tt>
 to compare keys.
 In contrast, <tt>std::map</tt> allows the usage of other